Hi-lin/Verilog-Systolic-Array-Multiplier/docs/MAC_Module.md

 **For stage k of the Kogge-Stone Adder:**
 For each stage k, each bit is merged with the bit 2^(k-1) positions earlier.
 This doubles the range covered by the prefix calculation at each stage.

-By the end of the fifth stage, the final answer which is just:
+By the end of the fifth stage, the carry information for every bit has been calculated.
+The final sum is then calculated as:
 **G5[15:0]^P0[16:1] for bits 1-17**
 **P0[0] for bit 0**